Children’s Books and Literature

 Children’s Literature & Classic Fairy Tales

-This literature has 10 easy questions about literature for children and teenagers.
+This literature has ten easy questions about literature for children and teenagers.

 There is no single or widely used definition of children’s literature.
-It generally spans over a wide range of works, including fairy tales, fables, fiction, poetry, or drama intended for and used by children and young people.
+It spans many works, including fairy tales, fables, fiction, poetry, or drama intended for and used by children and young people.

 The well-known Brothers Grimm preserved and published the traditional tales told in Germany.
 Danish author and poet Hans Christian Andersen also gathered fairy tales and created new stories in the fairy tale genre.